 Secondly, private residence relief is being scaled back which means that landlords who previously lived in their houses before letting them out will see the period they are entitled to CGT relief cut from 18 months to 9 months.

 Finally, the CGT incurred following the sale of any residential property will now have to be paid within 30 days of the completion date.
 At present, owners can wait to tell HMRC in their tax return for that tax year, but after 6th April they will need to complete an online return and pay any capital gains due.
 Failure to pay within the 30-day deadline could result in HMRC imposing interest and penalties.

 What does all this mean to landlords looking to sell a residential property?
 If they’re considering selling a property after 6th April they may have to pay more CGT.

-Our buy to let tax accounting services specializes in the following-
+Our buy-to-let tax accounting services specialise in the following-

 - VAT on property purchase